Sancreed Holy Well

 Attraction Type: Prehistoric Site

 Location: On a signed footpath from the centre of Sancreed, by a phone box opposite the church.
-Easily reached in 5 minutes, but the path can be muddy.
+Easily reached in five minutes, but the path can be muddy.

 Photo Credit: David Ross and Britain Express